ZedThree/HPCAcademyFortran/Fortran.md

       be"
 - Can also stick text in there:
 - `write(*, '("I have ", i0, " cats")') number_of_cats`
+- Lots of format codes: use your favourite search engine!

 ## Formatted I/O